Full programme by day

 3. Silvia Maggi, University of Nottingham, UK - Adaptive behaviour: coding of past and present events in prefrontal cortex during learning

-4. Angela Roberts (co-chair), University of Cambridge, UK - Functional heterogeneity in primate ventromedial prefrontal cortex and its relevance to anxiety, anhedonia and cardiovascular dysfunction
+4. Angela Roberts (co-chair), University of Cambridge, UK - The multiple contributions of prefrontal cortex to threat responsivity in a primate

 SPECIAL SESSION: Translational neuroscience for mental health research